-91. A motion to amend may itself be amended, but no "amendment to an amendment" may be amended.
-A motion to substitute shall be deemed to be a motion to amend and shall be considered the same as an amendment.
+91. A motion to amend may itself be amended, but an "amendment to an amendment" may not be amended.
+A motion to substitute is deemed to be a motion to amend and is considered the same as an amendment.

 Only one substitute is in order when an amendment is pending.
 A motion to amend or to substitute is debatable, except where the main question to be amended is not debatable.
 Any motion to amend may be adopted by a majority vote of the Members present and voting.